 7 Reasons to Play Computer Games

 Be honest, you want to be smarter.
 There’s nothing wrong with that.
 Studies consistently demonstrate that intelligence is among the most desirable qualities a person has.
-Whether you’re trying to survive an intensive college schedule, appreciate the finer points of Machiavellianism, or impress your friends with an accomplished understanding of string theory, there are plenty of ways to boost your actual (and perceived) intelligence.
+Whether it's trying to survive an intensive college schedule, appreciate the finer points of Machiavellianism, or impress friends with an accomplished understanding of string theory, we all have our reasons.

 A lot of people agree with the idea that learning should be fun.
-It’s a bit surprising, but totally supported by science, that computer games not only increase your brain power, but also preserve your mental faculties.
+It’s a bit surprising, but in some ways, computer games can teach valuable lessons and may even help improve your mental faculties.
+Here's what you should consider.

 - J.K.
 Rowling was rejected by 12 publishers

 - Einstein didn’t speak until he was 4 and didn’t read until he was 7